cfpb/qu/queries.md

 </tr>
 <tr>
 <td><code>$limit</code></td>
 <td>Maximum number of results to return.
-If not specified, this defaults to 100.
-This has a hard limit of 1000.</td>
+If not specified, this defaults to 100.</td>
 </tr>
 <tr>
 <td><code>$offset</code></td>